 The Organization rented space beginning in February 1999 on the second floor of a facility in downtown Summit, New Jersey, under an operating lease.
 In June 2005, the Organization leased additional space on the first floor of the facility.
 The lease agreements expired on December 31, 2019, and the original security deposit was refunded to the Organization in 2020.
 The Organization transferred their purchasing rights to another nonprofit organization that purchased the building in February 2020.
 A board member of the Organization is also the President of the nonprofit organization that purchased the building.
 The two organizations are therefore considered related parties.
-The Organization has occupied the space rent-free throughout 2023.
-Rent expense, including donated rent, for the year ended December 31, 2023, amounted to \$75,000.
+The Organization has occupied the space rent-free throughout 2024.
+Rent expense, including donated rent, for the year ended December 31, 2024, amounted to \$75,000.

 The Organization also leases space for its Family Promise - Union County Program in a church in Elizabeth, New Jersey.
 The term of the lease was from January 1, 2013, to December 31, 2017.
-In consideration of the cost of the renovations made by the Organization in the amount of \$52,918, the Organization continues to occupy the leased premises rent-free.
-The Organization is obligated to pay \$1,500 per month for utilities.
-The Organization is currently paying month-to-month in utilities expenses and is in the process of negotiating the lease renewal.
+In consideration of the cost of the renovations made by the Organization in the amount of \$52,918, the Organization continued to occupy the leased premises rent-free and was obligated to pay \$1,600 per month for utilities on a month to month basis.
+In September 2024, the Organization signed a rental agreement with the church, requiring monthly payments of \$1,600 on a month to month basis, not to exceed December 31, 2025.

-NOTE 8 BOARD-DESIGNATED NET ASSETS
+NOTE 7 BOARD-DESIGNATED NET ASSETS

-The Organization has an operating reserve fund to ensure the stability of the mission, programs, employment, and ongoing operations of the organization.
+The Organization has an operating reserve fund to ensure the stability of the mission, programs, employment, and ongoing operations of the Organization.
 Withdrawal from this fund requires approval from the Organization's board of trustees.

-The Organization also has a Future Stability Fund to ensure the stability of the mission, programs, employment, and ongoing operations of the organization.
+The Organization also has a Future Stability Fund to ensure the stability of the mission, programs, employment, and ongoing operations of the Organization.
 Withdrawal of earnings from this fund requires approval from the Organization's board of trustees.

-Board-designated net assets as of December 31, 2023 are as follows:
+Board-designated net assets as of December 31, 2024 are as follows:

-Operating Reserve Fund \$ 2,341,193
+Operating Reserve Fund \$ 2,489,234

-Future Stability Fund 2,065,593
+Future Stability Fund 2,386,233

-Total Board-Designated Net Assets \$ 4,406,786
+Total Board-Designated Net Assets \$ 4,875,467

-NOTE 9 NET ASSETS WITH DONOR RESTRICTIONS
+NOTE 8 NET ASSETS WITH DONOR RESTRICTIONS

-Net assets with donor restrictions comprised of the following as of December 31, 2023:
+Net assets with donor restrictions comprised of the following as of December 31, 2024: